nitrogen-lang/nitrogen/docs/language.md

 ## Looping

-Nitrogen supports a version of the traditional C for loop:
+Nitrogen supports traditional for and while loops:

 ```
 // Limited loop